twxio/ahk-wow-autorotation/README.md

 - Place your spells in the right order

 This is where the magic happens.
 You want to place your spells on keys 7-12 on the action bar, with 7 being the highest priority and 12 being the lowest priority.
-The AutoAttack macro you made has to be one of them, and probably belongs in spot 12.
-Keys 1-6 are not touched.
+The ``AutoAttack`` macro you made has to be one of them, and probably belongs in spot 12.
+Keys 1-6 aren't used by the script.

 - Run the AHK script
-- Press mouse button 2 (on the side) to activate the script
+- Press mouse button 2 (on the side) to activate/deactivate the script
 - Target a mob, see what happens

 ## Issues